WHAT TO DO IN BASEL – WINTER AND SUMMER ACTIVITIES

 Stroll the perfectly decorated and illuminated markets, and experience winter in Switzerland in a different way (as you can see, it is not only about winter sports in Switzerland – even in the winter).

-Another popular winter activity in Basel is riding the Christmas Ferry.
+Another popular winter activity is riding the Christmas Ferry.

 As mentioned, riding the ferry is a popular thing to do (even among locals), and during Christmastime, the Klingental ferry transforms into a little Christmas Ferry (the only downside is it only runs until 5 pm) and it costs less than 2€ each way.